 As you have read above, the most common problems why your RV shower won’t drain are usually the most obvious ones, like full tanks or clogged drains.
 In keeping your RV operating smoothly, it is always better to follow the adage “prevention is better than cure”.
 Most of the problems here can be prevented if you take care of your RV properly.
 Having said that, it’s important to take every precautionary measure to keep your RV running smooth.

 - Does Your RV Have A Sewer Smell Outside?
 Here’s Why

 - Can I Pee In The RV Shower?
 (Gray Water Tank Questions)

 - 11 Smart Pop-up Camper Gray Water Tank Ideas

-If you feel overwhelmed in the thought of buying your own RV and having to think of all the things that are needed.
-I always suggest starting by renting an RV first.
+If you feel overwhelmed about the thought of buying your own RV and having to think of all the things that are needed, I always suggest starting by renting an RV first.
 You can start by checking out the RV rates on Outdoorsy, RVezy, and RVShare.

 Hi, I’m Shauna – Welcome to Family Travel Fever.
 We are a large family, that was bitten by the travel bug!
 I take the kids by myself because I don’t mind flying or driving solo with my crew to discover the coolest places.